 One of the best ways that Kristin recommends for beginners to get started with healthy nutrition, even before engaging in winter activities, is by adding more color to our diet.
 By color, she means plants.
 “The variation of color, [provided by different plants] means a variation of minerals, vitamins, and nutrients.”

 Adding color can also help with portion sizes.
 Thus, make sure you’re adding vegetables or fruits with every meal.
-For example, on spaghetti night, make a side dish of broccoli or brussels sprouts to go along with the noodles.
-By adding a vegetable, you can cut down on the amount of pasta you typically eat, instead substituting a plant to help your body feel full.
+For example, make a side dish of broccoli or brussels sprouts on spaghetti night to go along with the noodles.
+Adding a vegetable can reduce the amount of pasta you typically eat instead of substituting a plant to help your body feel full.

 Learn Your Macros